-To ensure that there are recorded procedures which are consistently and fairly applied, considering the individual circumstances of each stand-down, suspension, exclusion or expulsion
+To ensure that there are recorded procedures which are consistently and fairly applied, considering the individual circumstances of each stand-down, suspension, exclusion or expulsion.

-To ensure the Health & Safety of the individual concerned, and the boarding community as a whole.
+To ensure the Health & Safety of the individual concerned, and the wider boarding community.

 Definitions: